remcohaszing/rehype-mdx-title/README.md

 ```

 Use [`rehype-raw`](https://github.com/rehypejs/rehype-raw) if you wish to use custom `<h1>` headers.
-This only works if the xdm `format` option is set to `'md'`.
+This only works if the MDX `format` option is set to `'md'`.
 Beware this also changes the MDX
 component output.

 ### Options